quanteda/spacyr/inst/docs/MAC.md

     brew install python
     ```

-3. Check if the default python is changed
+3. Check that the default python has changed

     ``` bash
     which python
     ```

-    The output should be now `/usr/local/bin/python`
+    The output should now be `/usr/local/bin/python`.
 4. Setup pip

     ``` bash